 Can Mirena cause weight gain?

 In a clinical study of Mirena, weight gain was observed in approximately 5 percent of women who participated in the study.
 However, the trial did not compare to a similar group of women who were not using the device.
-Therefore, the study on mirena weight gain is not conclusive.
-However, many women have reported weight gain whether using the device or after its removal.
-According to detoxscientific.com, this is due to the hormonal imbalance that mirena creates in women.
-Get more details on http://detoxscientific.com/mirena-weight-gain/.
+Therefore, the study on Mirena and weight gain is not conclusive.
+However, many women have reported gaining weight whether using the device or after its removal.
+According to some experts, this is due to the hormonal imbalance that Mirena creates in women.

 What to do if you notice weight gain

 If you notice any significant weight gain you can take measures to limit or lose pounds.
 You should be physically active for 30 minutes a day, four or five days a week.
 This activity must include a regimented training program that develops the cardiovascular system and weight training program to strengthen the joints and muscles.
 Other days can include many sports activities like swimming, basketball, football or racquetball.
 Change of diet to limit or reduce calories and sugars can greatly cut much or decrease weight gain.
 If you can reduce your calorie intake (especially sugars and carbohydrates) to 500 calories a day, you will start to lose weight.
 But if diet and exercises don’t produce any positive results, you should consider discussion the device removal with your gynecologist.

 What to avoid

 Quick fixes such as weight loss pills, crash dieting, and starving, are not the answer for weight long term.
 Often lead to weight gain and stress your body.